Sabrina Carpenter: 2008–2014: Breakthrough with Disney

 Carpenter's first acting role was in 2011 in a guest role on the NBC drama series Law & Order: Special Victims Unit.
 Around the same time, she performed as part of the Hunan Broadcasting System's Gold Mango Audience Festival program in China, singing "Something's Got a Hold on Me".
 In the summer of 2012, Carpenter had a recurring role in the Fox sitcom The Goodwin Games.
-She appeared in Horns (2013) and recorded "Smile" for the compilation album Disney Fairies: Faith, Trust, and Pixie Dust, inspired by the Disney Fairies film series; the song charted on Radio Disney.
+She appeared as young Merrin Williams in Horns (2013) and recorded "Smile" for the compilation album Disney Fairies: Faith, Trust, and Pixie Dust, inspired by the Disney Fairies film series; the song charted on Radio Disney.
 She had a recurring role as Princess Vivian in Sofia the First from 2013 to 2018, for which she recorded various songs, including "All You Need" with Ariel Winter.

 In January 2013, Carpenter was cast in a Disney Channel series Girl Meets World, a spin-off of Boy Meets World, as Maya Hart.
 The show consisted of 72 episodes, and concluded on January 20, 2017.
 Carpenter recorded the show's theme song alongside her co-star Rowan Blanchard.
 From 2010 to 2013, Carpenter released various independent promotional singles before signing a five-album deal with Disney label Hollywood Records in 2014.

 In March 2014, Carpenter released her debut single, "Can't Blame a Girl for Trying", which was co-written by Meghan Trainor.
 The single received positive reviews and titled her debut EP of the same name that was released in April 2014.
 In July 2014, Carpenter contributed lead vocals to the Disney Channel Circle of Stars cover version of "Do You Want to Build a Snowman?".
 She recorded "Stand Out" for the Disney Channel movie, How to Build a Better Boy, which premiered in August 2014.
 She released her first Christmas single, "Silver Nights", that same year.

 2015–2017: Eyes Wide Open and Evolution

-In January 2015, Carpenter released "We'll Be the Stars".
+In January 2015, Carpenter released the song "We'll Be the Stars".
 It served as the lead single for her debut studio album Eyes Wide Open, which was released on April 14, 2015, and peaked at number 43 on the Billboard 200.
 The album is primarily a teen pop album with elements of folk-pop.
 According to Billboard, it sold over 12,000 copies in its first week.
 Upon release, the album received positive reviews and went on to win two Radio Disney Music Awards.
 The album was followed with a second single, "Eyes Wide Open".
 In August, Carpenter performed at the D23 Expo.
 In December, Carpenter released her second Christmas single, "Christmas The Whole Year Round".